-According to Article 154bis of Labour Code, employer has the obligation of treating as Confidential any employee's information and private data which know or be disclosed because of labour relationship.
+According to Article 154bis of Labour Code, the employer has the obligation of treating as confidential, any employee's information and private data disclosed because of labour relationship.
 Among others, this obligation includes any Personal Data, health information, results of alcohol and/drug tests, etc. See as well section 22 above-mentioned.

 26.4.
-EMPLOYEE ACCESS
+Employee Access

-As personnel files contain documents and information (see section 26.2) known by the employee, there is no legal restriction in order to allow him the access to the file and even require copy of documents.
+As personnel files contain documents and information (see section 26.2) known by the employee, there is no legal restriction in order to allow him the access to the file and even require a copy of documents.
 Furthermore, there is a requirement that personal information shall be accurate and up to date.